The Golden Eggplant

 The Golden Eggplant (Japanese: 黄金の茄子; Romaji: Kin no nasu) is a Japanese folktale, published by scholar Seki Keigo in Folktales of Japan.
-Scholars relate it to tale type ATU 707, "The Three Golden Children", of the international Aarne-Thompson-Uther Index.
+Scholars relate it to tale type ATU 707, "The Three Golden Children", of the international Aarne-Thompson-Uther Index, in that a woman is banished by her husband, but their son restores her position.

 Summary

 An old man and his wife go to the beach to gather seaweed, when they sight a boat with a young lady inside.
 They rescue the girl and bring her home.
 They decide to adopt her as their daughter.
 As she is also pregnant, she gives birth to a boy "as beautiful as a jewel".

 After the boy grows up, he notices that his schoolmates have fathers, while he does not.
 He asks his mother about it and she answers: she was the wife of a powerful lord, but her friends envied her.
 Thus, the jealous friends put some blades of grass under the lord's bed.
 When he sat on the bed to sleep, he heard the sound of the crushing grass, as if someone were breaking wind.
 The other women were there and accused the lord's wife of breaking wind, and banished her by placing her on a boat.